 - Continue with this movement until your weight is resting on your shoulders.

 - Now reverse the movement, lowering the spine down one vertebra at a time.
-Control the movement and try to get movement through the whole spine.

 - Repeat 5 times